The county council, working in partnership with district and boroughs, has been developing a Surrey Place Ambition, a vision for the county for 2050.

 - Ensuring that the greatest challenge, climate change, is better addressed in the county.

-More information regarding challenges and the ambitions of our purpose can be explained further in the Surrey County Councils 2050 place ambition.
+More information regarding challenges and the ambitions of our purpose can be explained further in the Surrey’s 2050 Place Ambition.

 Andrew has vast planning knowledge that he brings to Reside and now the SDF, following eight years as Regional Planning Director with Bellway and prior to that, as Senior Planning Manager with Vail Williams.
 He is a member of the Royal Town Planning Institute with a Masters in Town Planning.More information & contact